unfoldingWord/uw-content-validation/src/core/usfm-js-check.md

 // You can choose any of the above texts here
-//  (to demonstrate differing results) const chosenName = 'textH';
+//  (to demonstrate differing results) const chosenTextName = 'textH';
 const chosenText = textH;

-const rawResults = checkUSFMToJSON(chosenName, chosenText, 'that was supplied');
+const rawResults = checkUSFMToJSON(chosenTextName, chosenText, 'that was supplied');

 <>
 <b>Check</b><RenderLines text={chosenText} />